 Nighttime driving is risky.
 Not only do you have very poor lighting, but it’s also tough to see through headlights from oncoming traffic.
 Glaring lights and reflectorized signs can affect your vision and concentration.
 This is why nighttime drivers wear night vision glasses.

-Night vision glasses or yellow sunglasses are recommended for people who drive in the dark.
+The help of polarized lenses or yellow sunglasses is recommended for people who drive in the dark.
 These glasses are said to minimize glare from oncoming traffic thus making it safer to drive even under overcast conditions and low light.
 But if night vision glasses will improve your vision at night or during low light, will this be effective to use in the daytime?

-When it comes to wearing night vision eyewear such as night vision glasses, binoculars, goggles, and monocles, never wear these during the daytime.
-This is because the night vision glasses’ light intensifier system, when exposed to daylight, could become damaged.
+When it comes to wearing polarized eyewear such as night vision glasses, binoculars, goggles, and monocles, never wear these during the daytime.
+This is because the polarized lenses light intensifier system, when exposed to daylight, could become damaged.
 These devices are designed to let you see better in the dark by capturing natural light and amplifying it.

 Good qualities of night vision glasses